 If you have a temporary limitation (e.g., a fractured arm or leg, advanced pregnancy, etc.) that does not rise to the level of a functional disability, NABNE will work with you and the testing facility to provide physical arrangements to meet your needs.
-These types of limitations do not require extensive evaluation by a specialist because they do not affect other examinees or alter the testing environment; however, you may be required to submit a note from your physician or other professional.
+These types of limitations do not require extensive evaluation by a specialist because they require only modification of a physical component of the testing environment; however, you may be required to submit a note from your physician or other professional.
 You must submit a Courtesy Accommodations Request Form to NABNE, no later than 2 weeks prior to the exam date.
 If you have not requested the accommodations at least 2 weeks prior to the exam date, the testing facility is under no obligation to accommodate your request.
 Write to NABNE at email@example.com to receive a copy of the Courtesy Accommodations Request Form.

 NABNE grants accommodations to examinees who provide sufficient evidence that they have a disability that can/must be accommodated, so that all examinees have an equal opportunity to demonstrate the knowledge being tested.
 Granting accommodations to an examinee who does not have a disability, as defined below, could provide an advantage that other examinees have not received, compromising the fairness of the exam process.